-*Please note that due to the sensitivity of the work, most of the images below have been intentionally pixelated.
+*Please note that due to the sensitivity of the work, most of the images below have been pixelated.

 ROLE: Lead User Researcher; Storyteller